internetarchive/archiveorg-e2e-playwright/README.md

     `npm run test:headed`

 - create a `.env` file by copying the contents from `.env.sample` and add the respective values you want to use for testing

 ## Running individual tests by category (headless mode)

 - run about tests: `npm run test:about`
+- run about tests: `npm run test:av`
 - run books tests: `npm run test:books`
 - run collection tests: `npm run test:collection`
 - run details tests: `npm run test:details`